Curved operadic calculus: Counital partial cooperads up to homotopy and transfer of model structures

 \begin{Proposition} Let $(\C,d_1,d_\C)$ be a counital partial cooperad up to homotopy.
 The Hadamard product $\C \otimes \mathrm{Int}$ has a canonical structure of counital partial cooperad up to homotopy. \end{Proposition}

-\begin{proof} The proof is completely dual to the proof of \cite[Proposition 31]{grignou2021}, where given a unital partial operad up to homotopy, the author builds a unital partial operad up to homotopy structure on $\PP \otimes \mathrm{Int}$ by induction. \end{proof}
+\begin{proof} The proof is completely dual to the proof of \cite[Proposition 31]{grignou2021}, where given a unital partial operad up to homotopy, the author builds a unital partial operad up to homotopy structure on $\PP \otimes \mathrm{Int}$.

+Let us sketch this construction: the idea to build the map that induces the coderivation